twysockey/reflection/README.md

 #Reflection
+##7/26/17

+Today was pretty good.
+Today I was able to start coding my menu/start up screen.
+So far half of it is complete.
+Tonight im going to come in and finish it, but I basically now have a start screen to my game.
+The last thing im still trying to figure out is how to jump in game.
+Other than that, I found my day to be where I take 2 steps forward and one step back.
+What did delay me was how i kept trying to restart with the jump micanic instead of trying to fix it.

+#Reflection
 ##7/25/17
 Today was a interesting day for class today.
 I was able to get a backround image into my game and also Get music within my game as well.
 I chose to play the IW song for my game which sets the mood for me.
 I also had a space background and made my caracter look like he was on the moon.
 Then after coding was done all of the students computers just turned off randomly.
 It was a fun game, but im worried about my code because it might've not saved.